hiero-ledger/hiero-mirror-node/docs/design/hiero-hooks.md

 - **Future-proofing**: Supports evolution of hook execution models

 ### 4. BlockItemTransformer Enhancement

+**Note**: Block Stream–specific changes are currently unavailable in HIP.
+The following represents an initial draft of potential changes, which will be revisited once further details are confirmed.

 The `BlockItemTransformer` will be enhanced to handle hook-related block items during processing: